-The State WIC Office administers the WIC Program in Maryland.
+The State WIC Office administers the WIC Program in Maryland, and the WIC employees named above perform the functions listed.
 In general, you should call the State agency with questions concerning vendor matters.
 WIC local agencies primarily handle clinical and administrative duties having to do with WIC participants.
 At the local clinics, participants are certified, have the WIC rules and regulations explained to them, and receive their benefits.